tektoncd/cli/docs/cmd/tkn_hub_get_pipeline.md

 ### Synopsis

-Get pipeline by name, catalog and version
+Get Pipeline by name, catalog and version

 ### Examples

-Get a pipeline of name 'foo':
+Get a Pipeline of name 'foo':

     tkn hub get pipeline foo

 or

-Get a pipeline of name 'foo' of version '0.3':
+Get a Pipeline of name 'foo' of version '0.3':

     tkn hub get pipeline foo --version 0.3